Jason-Terry/InsmoniaMud/README.md

 # Insomnia MudServer

-A Mud Server written in C++11, using Boost.Asio.
+A Mud Server written in C++
+Using C++11 standards.
+Using Boost Libraries
+    - Asio
+    - Guid

+### About

+This project aims to create a modern C++ mud code-base.